 Intermittent Devices#

-In order to help with situations like this, OctaiPipe has implemented three configurations that make experiments more robust to intermittent devices.
+To help with situations like this, OctaiPipe provides configurations that make experiments more robust to intermittent client availability.
+By adjusting these settings, you can reduce the likelihood of experiment failure due to client disconnections.

 Below are the recommendations and how to configure them in OctaiPipe.